 The reason I love packing essential oils is because they have therapeutic properties that can help with things such as fatigue, jet lag, and overwhelm.
 Some also have antibacterial and antimicrobial properties that can help protect you against common colds and things that get tossed around in the airport.
 My favorite oils right now come from doTerra and include Breathe, On Guard, Serenity, and Balance.
 You can also bring along lavender and eucalyptus for calming, grounding energy.
-For more info on essential oils, check out this guide.
+You can read more about essential oils on Better Mind Body Soul here or Organic Daily Post here.
+Both guides will give you a little bit more information on the process of creating essential oils, how to use them and which ones may be best for you.

 The plane, car rides, long layovers…these are all great times to meditate!
 My mala not only keeps me grounded and clear, it also provides a quick and easy way to close my eyes and start repeating my mantra.
 After a couple of minutes in meditation, I feel more at ease and able to embrace whatever changes come my way.